Sighery/dotfiles/README.md

 Deploy only after checking them, at your own risk.**

 You can deploy one single file or directory by specifying it's _dotfile name_:
-`sudo ./dotdrop.sh --cfg=system-config.yaml f_fstab`.
+`sudo ./dotdrop.sh --cfg=system-config.yaml install f_fstab`.

 `sudo` must be used, since dotdrop needs those privileges to copy or link to root-owned directories.
 And `cfg` must be specified so that dotdrop knows not to use the default `config.yaml` file.

 ---